How do heat pumps work?

-A heat pump collects ambient heat from the air, ground or water.
-Using a small amount of electricity, it produces enough energy to provide all the heat and hot water you need.
+Heat pumps collect ambient heat from the air, ground or water.
+Using a small amount of electricity, they produce enough energy to provide all the heat and hot water you need.
 No additional heating is required if the system is sized correctly using the data collected from a heat loss calculation.

 Benefits of installing a heat pump

 Reduced heating bills compared to traditional boiler-based central heating systems or direct electric heaters.
 Air source heat pumps provide over 3kW of heat for every 1kW of electricity they consume.
 Ground source heat pumps are even more efficient.